Beep…beep …

 - But scanning a QR Code with a GS1 Digital Link starts with the product (not a single database) and then attributes it to one or more resources, one of which could be the database, but not limited to it.

-The result is one machine-readable symbol disclosing more product information at a scan than a barcode linked to a single GTIN can give.
-More importantly, you can set this link to redirect to resources based on relevance, which is programmable in multiple ways, such as using redirections or resolver services.
+More importantly, you can set this link to redirect to resources based on relevance, which is programmable in multiple ways, such as using redirections or resolver services (more on that later).

 🎂 The GS1 Digital Link layered cake